Fremen1990/Dev-Social-Media/README.md

 ## IMPROVEMENTS TODO:

+### - Implement AWS S3 for user images and post images
 ### - Refactoring to TypeScript
 ### -  Migration from REST to GraphQL
 ### - Login with passport.js (google, email, github etc)